 Common Wedding Music Mistakes

-So you planned the perfect playlist of top songs for your wedding receptions so now everything is all set, right?
+So, you have already planned the perfect playlist of top songs for your wedding receptions, right?
 Wrong!
-There is more to planning for the music for your wedding than just coming up the dream playlist.
+There is more stuff to be done than just coming up the dream playlist.

 Not meeting with the DJ/band until the wedding day

-Think about it, you go to cake tastings, wine tastings and food tastings before the wedding.
-You meet in person with your florist, seamstress, caterer, wedding planner, so why wait until the big day to meet the band or DJ in person?
+Think about it, you go to the cake, wine, and food tastings before the wedding.
+You meet in person with your florist, seamstress, caterer, wedding planner, so why you wait until the big day to meet the band or DJ in person?

-Sure, you may have emailed, tested or instant messaged them, or even spoke with them on the phone.
-However, it is crucial that out meet the DJ/band face-to-face before your reception.
-As well, it is advised that you attend a live performance of the DJ or band as well so you are familiar with their style and not in for a big surprises on your wedding day.
+Sure, you may have emailed, texted or instant messaged them, or even spoke with them on the phone.
+However, it is crucial to meet the DJ/band face-to-face before your reception.
+As well, it is advised that you attend a live performance of the DJ or band as well, so you are familiar with their style and are not shocked with their music right on your wedding day.

 Not checking the size of the dance floor at the reception venue

-You’ve chosen the perfect wedding venue and you fell in love with the decor and scenery, but did you take a minute to size up the dance floor?
+You’ve chosen the perfect wedding venue and fallen in love with the decor and scenery, but did you take a minute to size up the dance floor?

-The last thing you want to happen on your wedding day is that your dances can’t shake it up on the dance floor because it’s too small.
+The last thing you want to happen on your wedding day is that your dancing guests can’t shake it up on the dance floor because it’s too small.
 Make sure the dance floor is large enough to accommodate your guest list.

 Not doing a sound check